Dylan-B-Johnson/pH-solving-and-titration-curves/README.md

 # pH-solving-and-titration-curves
-If you get weird squiggles, just increase the increment.
+If you get weird squiggles, just decrease the increment.